Recovery From Addictions, Part 4By Dr. Margaret Paul

-The major false belief that causes the most pain for many people is the belief that you can control how important people in your life feel about you and treat you.
-The behavior and resulting pain coming from this belief is often the underlying cause of addictive behavior.
+The pain resulting from the false belief that you can control how people feel about you and treat you, is often the underlying cause of addictive behavior.

 In Part 1 of this series of articles, I defined substance and process addictions, and described the four major false beliefs that underlie most addictions: